Oolong Tea, "Everything you Need to Know"

 Reduced Risks of Diabetes

-According to recent statistics, around 25% of the American population are currently prediabetic, with the UK not dramatically far behind.
+According to recent statistics, around 25% of the American population is currently prediabetic.
+Indeed, the UK isn’t far behind.

-In one 2003 study, participants were given Oolong Tea alongside regular hypoglycemic drugs, resulting in the balancing of blood sugar levels and the prevention of sudden drops and spikes.
+In one 2003 study, participants consumed Oolong Tea alongside regular hypoglycemic drugs.
+This resulted in the balancing of blood sugar levels.
+It also prevented sudden drops and spikes.

-Though more research is undoubtedly required before any confirmation can be made, the early results appear promising.
-Drinking Oolong Tea for the reduced risks of Diabetes has shown very encouraging signs but until an adequate amount of research has been conducted we would advise consulting with a medical professional.
+The early results appear promising.
+Drinking Oolong Tea for the reduced risks of Diabetes has shown very encouraging signs.
+But until we know more, we again advise consulting a medical professional.

 Improved Skin Health